CPAN-Security/security.metacpan.org/_posts/2024-08-26-cpanminus-downloads-code-using-insecure-http.md

 ## Mitigations

 There is currently no patch available upstream yet.
-Users are can mitigate with one of the following options.
+Users can mitigate with one of the following options.

 ### Option 1: Set a HTTPS mirror